About the NIH-HEALS

 There are an abundance of measures in the literature that assess quality of life with questions relating to functionality, symptoms, and psychological, social, and spiritual issues.
 However, a focused and comprehensive review of the literature pointed to an important gap – a comprehensive measure of healing to assess this important facet of human experience, even in the face of great adversity, was lacking.

-The initial concept of HEALS was derived from two sources:
+The initial concept of the NIH-HEALS was derived from two sources:

 - An in-depth review of the literature to conceptualize, define, and identify underlying constructs related to healing.